Marcos-D/cse15l-lab-reports/lab-report-1-week-2.md

 ### Installing VS Code
 ![Image](VScode.png)

-Visit https://code.visualstudio.com/ and install the latest version of VSCode.
+Visit [VS Code](https://code.visualstudio.com/) and install the latest version of VSCode.

 If you're on Windows, your VS code should look similar to mine.